ufora/ufora/doc/source/tutorials/intro.rst

 The code in the body of the :keyword:`with` block was shipped to the cluster, along with any dependent objects and code (like ``isPrime()`` in this case) that it refers to, directly or indirectly.

-The python code was translated into ``pyfora`` bitcode and executed on the cluster.
-The resulting objects (``result`` in the example above) were downloaded from the cluster and copied back back into the local python environment because we used :func:`cluster.remotely.downloadAll() <pyfora.WithBlockExecutor.WithBlockExecutor.downloadAll>`.
+The python code was translated into pyfora bitcode and executed on the cluster.
+The resulting objects (``result`` in the example above) were downloaded from the cluster and copied back back into the local python environment because we used :func:`executor.remotely.downloadAll() <pyfora.WithBlockExecutor.WithBlockExecutor.downloadAll>`.

 Depending on the code you are running, and the number of CPU cores available in your cluster, the runtime looks for opportunities to parallelize the execution of your code.